 Some critical illness riders offer tiered coverage.

-An upgraded rider will cover a greater range of illnesses which may add heart valve surgery, major burns, or major head trauma to the list of covered conditions.
+A basic option will include the major four health conditions, while an upgraded rider will cover a greater range of illnesses.
+Insurance companies may include heart valve surgery or major head trauma to their lists of covered medical conditions.

-Other exclusions include lifestyle factors such as participation in what is deemed as hazardous activities.
+Other exclusions include lifestyle factors, such as participation in what is deemed as hazardous activities.

-Some critical illness riders will also include exclusions beyond the control of the insured such as acts of war or terrorism.
+Some critical illness riders will also include exclusions beyond the control of the insured, such as acts of war or terrorism.

-It makes good sense to evaluate the terms of this rider to avoid unfortunate surprises down the road.
+It makes good sense to evaluate the terms of the critical illness rider to avoid any unfortunate surprises or unanticipated fine print down the road.